BIGJRA/BIGJRA.github.io/rejuv.md

     -   Fury Swipes
     -   Bite

-A weak early game team, but you’ll have to get used to the doubles format present in much of Rejuvenation.
-Murkrow is the hardest hitter, while you’ll have to be careful about the status spreading from Glameow and Stunky.
+A weak early game team, but you'll have to get used to the doubles format present in much of Rejuvenation.
+Murkrow is the hardest hitter, while you'll have to be careful about the status spreading from Glameow and Stunky.

 Team Xen Zetta (Golden Forest Field)